-It is important that decisions taken at Looked After Reviews are implemented and responsibility for actions clearly defined.
+It is important that decisions taken at Child in Care Reviews are implemented and responsibility for actions clearly defined.

-Normally, Looked After Reviews should be convened at the following intervals
+Normally, Child in Care Reviews should be convened at the following intervals

 3. Chairing of Reviews

 Independent Reviewing Officers (IRO's) will chair reviews.
-They are located within the Independent Review Unit.
+They are located within the Independent Review Service.